Invisalign Cost: The Naked Truth and Money-Saving Tips on Invisalign as a Treatment Option, From the Experts

 Speak to your company’s human resources or benefits department to set up an FSA or get more information on how it can help you save on Invisalign.

-The recent popularity of mail order aligners has people wondering if they really work.
-After all, they are convenient since no doctor’s office required, and supposedly cheaper than Invisalign.
+The recent popularity of mail-order aligners has people wondering if they really work.
+After all, they are convenient, since no doctor’s visits are required, and the treatment is supposedly cheaper than Invisalign.

 Let’s discuss that cheap part first.

 Are they really?